MicrosoftDocs/defender-docs/articles/defender-for-cloud/episode-fifty-three.md

 # Binary drift detection in Defender for Containers

 **Episode description**: In this episode of Defender for Cloud in the Field, Gal Fenigshtein joins Yuri Diogenes to talk about the new File Integrity Monitoring (FIM) in Defender for Servers Plan 2.
-Gal explains the differences between the new FIM versus the previous FIM, including the native integration with MDE, onboarding considerations and migration steps.
+Gal explains the differences between the new FIM versus the previous FIM.
+Gal also talks about the native integration with Microsoft Defender for Endpoint, onboarding considerations and migration steps.
 Gal also demonstrates the new FIM experience in Defender for Cloud, and the core steps to migrate to the new FIM.

 > [!VIDEO https://aka.ms/docs/player?id=2409ae47-bbe6-46ea-b240-6f3a8e983cbd]